6 Roy Hargrove Minor Exercises on What Is This Thing Called Love

 Q: How do I cancel my membership?

 A: You can manage or cancel your membership any time from your Account Settings on your Dashboard.
 When you cancel, your access continues until the end of your current annual membership term.
-Of course, we hope you’ll stick around — we’re constantly adding powerful new lessons, in-depth courses, and fresh training to keep your playing sharp, inspired, and moving forward.

 Q: Who is this for?

-A: PRO is for musicians who want to build a real foundation, study deeply, and apply what they learn.
-It’s not for total beginners, but if you know basic scales, chords, and progressions, you’ll benefit whether you’re an experienced beginner, intermediate or advanced.
+A: Jazzadvice PRO is for musicians who want to build a real foundation, study deeply, and apply what they learn.
+It’s not for total beginners, but if you know basic scales, chords, and progressions, you’ll benefit whether you’re an experienced beginner, intermediate, or advanced player.

 Q: Will this work for my level?

 A: Yes — as long as you’re not a complete beginner.
 If you’re just starting out but already know the basics, our Courses and Lessons will give you the structure and clarity to move forward faster.
-And if you’re intermediate or advanced, they will fill in the gaps, reframe what you already know, and push you further than you ever thought possible.
+And if you’re intermediate or advanced, they will fill in the gaps, reframe what you already know, and help push your playing to a deeper level.

 Q: Do I need to read music?

-A: No. You don’t need to be fluent in notation.
-A basic familiarity with major and minor scales is enough to start.
+A: Lessons often use notation, scale numbers, and chord symbols, but you don’t need to be an advanced reader.
+A basic familiarity with major and minor scales, chords, and simple notation is enough to get started.

 Q: I’m not a jazz musician.
 Will I still benefit?

 A: Absolutely.
 The ability to hear, understand, and use the language of music isn’t limited to jazz.
-Whether you play classical, rock, folk, or any other style, the skills you’ll build in PRO Lessons and Courses will make you a better musician.
+Whether you play classical, rock, folk, or any other style, the skills you’ll build in Jazzadvice PRO will make you a better musician.

 Q: Which course should I start with?